Rescue of Jews by Catholics during the Holocaust: Hungary

 In Hungary, the Vatican and the Papal Nuncio Angelo Rotta lobbied the Horthy government to protect the country's Jews, while leading church figures involved in the 1944 rescue of Hungarian Jews included Bishops Vilmos Apor, Endre Hamvas and Áron Márton.
 Primate József Mindszenty issued public and private protests and was arrested on 27 October 1944.

 Following the October 1944 Arrow Cross takeover of Hungary, Bishop Vilmos Apor (who had been an active protester against the mistreatment of the Jews), together with other senior clergy including József Mindszenty, drafted a memorandum of protest against the Arrow Cross government.
 Cardinal Jusztinián György Serédi also spoke out against the Nazi persecution.

 Catholic networks

-Direct action by Catholic institutions saved hundreds of thousands of Jews during the Nazi Holocaust.
-Priests and nuns of orders like the Jesuits, Franciscans and Benedictines hid children in monasteries, convents and schools.
-In Poland, the unique Zegota organisation rescued thousands, while In France, Belgium, and Italy, underground networks run by Catholic clergy and lay people were particularly active and saved thousands of Jews - particularly in southern France, and in northern Italy.

 Netherlands

 During the Nazi Occupation of the Netherlands, when Jewish deportations began, many were hidden in Catholic areas.
-Parish priests created networks for hiding Jews, and close-knit country parishes were able to hide Jews without being informed upon by neighbours as occurred in the cities.
+Parish priests created networks for hiding Jews, and close-knit country parishes were able to hide Jews without being informed upon by neighbors as occurred in the cities.
 Gilbert wrote, "as in every country under German occupation, so in Holland, local priests played a major part in rescuing Jews".

 Archbishop De Jong played a major role in the resistance against the Nazis.
 He kept address info on hidden Jewish children in the vaults of his palace.
 Also, the Catholic church protested regularly against the persecution of Jews in Holland.
 This sometimes led to persecution of converted Jews, such as Sister Edith Stein.
 In the province of Limburg, 88 priests were deported and killed - more than from all the other Dutch provinces combined.